 FSR certification renewals received before July 31, 2019 do not require knowledge updates until the certificate expires in 2021.

-To renew certification in 2021, Electrical Field Safety Representatives (FSRs) will need to show proof of updated knowledge on the codes and regulations by completing either:
+To renew certification in 2021, Electrical Field Safety Representatives (FSRs) will need to provide proof of updated knowledge on the codes and regulations by completing either:

 - Technical Safety BC online assessment; or

-- Completing up to eight hours of training, over the previous three years, on the latest codes and regulations through Technical Safety BC or a Technical Safety BC-approved training provider.
+- Completing up to eight hours of training, over the previous three years, on the latest codes and regulations through Technical Safety BC or a Technical Safety BC-approved course.
 Read more about knowledge update requirements.

 Importance of renewing your certificate

-Electrical FSR certificates of qualification that have not been renewed before 12:01 am on August 1, 2019 will be considered invalid.
-Invalid certificate holders will not be able to be named on licences and permits, assess compliance with codes and regulations, or submit declarations of compliance.
+Electrical FSR certificates of qualification that have not been renewed before 12:01 am on August 1, 2019 will be considered expired.
+FSRs with expired certificates cannot be named on licences and permits, assess compliance with codes and regulations, or submit declarations of compliance.